Request demo

 • Rectifier – an electrical device that converts alternating current (AC) from the power grid into direct current (DC).

-• Anode – an inert, conductive material (e.g., mixed metal oxide or graphite) buried in the soil, at some distance from the pipeline.
+• Anode – an inert, conductive material (e.g., mixed metal oxide or graphite) buried in the soil at some distance from the pipeline.

 • Reference Electrode – a specialized electrode buried near the pipeline that measures the electrical potential between the pipeline and the surrounding soil.

 The rectifier sends electrical current from the anode to the metal, making it the cathode in the electrochemical reaction.
-This way the current is “impressed” onto the metal structure, hence the name “impressed current cathodic protection.”
-This impressed current creates a negative electrical potential on the metal, which counteracts the natural corrosion-causing potential difference between the metal structure and the surrounding environment.
-The reference electrode monitors the potential difference and provides feedback to the rectifier, allowing the system to automatically adjust the current to maintain the desired level of cathodic protection.
+This way, the current is “impressed” onto the metal structure, hence the name “impressed current cathodic protection.”

 How Impressed Current Cathodic Protection Works on a Buried Pipeline

-Without any corrosion protection, a buried metal pipeline is susceptible to electrochemical corrosion due to the differences in electrical potential between the pipeline and the surrounding soil or seawater.
-This can lead to gradual deterioration and eventual failure of the pipeline over time.
+This can lead to gradual deterioration and eventual pipeline failure over time.
 ICCP protects the pipeline from corrosion by applying a low-voltage direct current to the external surface of the buried pipeline, which becomes the cathode in an electrochemical reaction.
-This current creates a protective barrier around the pipeline, preventing the corrosion-causing chemical reactions from taking hold.

 Pipeline and Subsea Systems Software